DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation

-For each sub-hierarchy of the part geometry, we recursively produce the intermediate part geometry node feature $f^G_i$ by aggregating its children geometry node features $\{f^G_{j}\}_{j}$ through the recursive graph geometry encoder $Enc_{RvG}$, \yjr{as illustrated in the blue branch of Figure~\ref{fig:global-vae1} (left)}.
+For each sub-hierarchy of the part geometry, we recursively produce the intermediate part geometry node feature $f^G_i$ by aggregating its children geometry node features $\{f^G_{j}\}_{j}$ through the recursive graph geometry encoder $Enc_{RvG}$, \yj{as illustrated in the blue branch of Figure~\ref{fig:global-vae1} (left)}.
 Similar to the design of $Enc_{RvS}$ for structure VAE, it performs two iterations of graph message-passing operations among the children geometry node features based on the part relationships between sibling part nodes, and conduct a simple max-pooling operation to compute $f^G_i$, where we have

-Different from the recursive graph structure encoder $Enc_{RvS}$ as shown in Eq.~\ref{eq:enc_rvs}, we do not encode the part geometry for the non-leaf node since the geometry is more complex and the registration to a box mesh is less accurate.
+Different from $Enc_{RvS}$ as shown in Eq.~\ref{eq:enc_rvs}, we do not encode the part geometry for the non-leaf node since the geometry is more complex and the registration to a box mesh is less accurate.
 The increased geometric complexity also makes it harder to effectively embed them in a low-dimensional latent space.
 For the message-passing operations, we borrow the part relationships defined in the structure hierarchy.
 This is achieved by maintaining a bijective mapping among the tree nodes in the structure and geometry hierarchies.
 We repeatedly apply the recursive graph geometry encoder $Enc_{RvG}$ until reaching the root node $P_\text{root}$.
 The final root node geometry feature $f^G_{root}$ is then mapped to the final geometry embedding space through a fully-connected layer.

 \paragraph{Decoders.} The decoding process of a geometry VAE takes a geometry latent code as input and recursively decodes a geometry hierarchy $\langle \hat{G}_1, \hat{G}_2, \cdots, \hat{G}_N\rangle$ for a shape.